 As we gain experience across jobs, we acquire insights and skills that we can contribute to our workplaces.
 But there’s a flip side: Sometimes we become set in our ways and focused on how we did things in the past, at a previous employer.
 Because new graduates have had fewer jobs and, therefore, less professional experience, they’re usually adaptable and eager to learn.
 This means organizations can train new graduates to learn their ethos, methods and best practices without the risk of ingrained habits getting in the way.

 3. Graduates know how to navigate tech

-While a graduate may have little previous professional experience, they’ve likely spent a lot of time adopting and mastering new technologies — for instance, more than 98% of millennials aged 18-24 own a smartphone — making their ability to navigate functionalities second nature (and highly valuable to employers).
+While a graduate may have little previous professional experience, they’ve likely spent a lot of time adopting and mastering new technologies — for instance, more than 98% of millennials ages 18-24 own a smartphone — making their ability to navigate functionalities second nature (and highly valuable to employers).
 Besides that, many will have received an education that exposed them to the latest software, hardware and applications.
 This could also prove valuable by giving newly hired graduates the opportunity to share those tech skills with their teammates and gain experience as collaborators.

 4. You’re more likely to attain diversity

 Diversity is an important element behind success.
-Research shows that when a company embraces diversity, it can become more innovative and competitive.
+Research shows that, when a company embraces diversity, it can become more innovative and competitive.
 Other studies have measured the positive impact diversity has on performance, demonstrating that great things happen when teams consisting of unique backgrounds, experiences, and cultures come together.